-The Trump Administration has shifted policy, asserting that the JCPOA addressed only nuclear issues and hindered the U.S. ability to roll back Iran's "malign" regional activities or reduce its military and missile capabilities.
-Administration officials assert that Administration policy is to pressure Iran's economy to (1) compel it to renegotiate the JCPOA to address the JCPOA's deficiencies and (2) deny Iran the revenue to continue to develop its strategic capabilities or intervene throughout the region.
-Administration statements of opposition to how Iran is governed suggest that an unstated element of the policy is to create enough economic difficulties to stoke unrest in Iran, possibly to the point where the regime collapses.
+The Trump Administration has shifted U.S. policy sharply by abrogating the JCPOA and applying "maximum pressure," through U.S. sanctions on Iran's economy, to: (1) compel it to renegotiate the JCPOA to address the broad range of U.S. concerns and (2) deny Iran the revenue to continue to develop its strategic capabilities or intervene throughout the region.
+Some Administration statements have also suggested the policy hopes to create enough economic difficulties to stoke unrest in Iran, possibly to the point where the regime collapses, and some observers point to the periodic unrest in Iran since early 2017 as an indication that such a goal is realistic.